tmickleydoyle/vectored-search/README.md

 ---------------
 ```

-Use the a RAG flow to generate code snippets based on a query response
+Use a RAG workflow to generate an answer based on a query response.
 ```text
 $ python main.py --rag-generate "What does load_data do?"